DamieMegah/finance-tracker/README.md

 ## Tech Used

-* React
+* React + Vite
 * Recharts (for charts)
 * LocalStorage for persistence
 * Simple CSS layout

 ## Why i use the Tech stack

-*React is smooth and condusive for an app that renders many components and it has some cool libraries like " lucide-react and recahrts" which can be use for better visualization of numeric data
+*React is smooth and condusive for an app that renders many components and it has some cool libraries like " lucide-react and recahrts" which can be use for better visualization of numeric data.

+*Vite was use for fast development.

 *Recharts : For better visualisation of Data.